Lewis Hyde (footballer): Career

 Born in Inverness, Hyde started his career at Inverness Caledonian Thistle and made his debut for the club on 7 September 2019 in a 3–1 victory over Greenock Morton in the Scottish Challenge Cup.

 He joined Fort William on loan in January 2020.

 In December 2020, he joined Highland Football League side Rothes on loan until January 2021.

 In summer 2021, Hyde signed a new contract with Inverness.
 In September 2021, he returned to Rothes on loan, and scored a last minute winner in his first appearance back at the club to beat Blackburn United 2–1 in the Scottish Cup.
 He was recalled from his loan in February 2022.

 In May 2022, Hyde signed a new contract with Inverness, keeping him at the club for the following season.

+In May 2023, Hyde appeared in SFA cup semi final against Falkirk.

+In January 2024, Hyde was sent on loan to Brora Rangers.

+On 28 June 2024, Hyde signed a two-year contract with Elgin City F.C.